AviatrixSystems/Docs/Downloads/samlclient.rst

 *************
 Windows |win|
 *************
-Windows client can be download from `this link <https://s3-us-west-2.amazonaws.com/aviatrix-download/AviatrixVPNClient/AVPNC_win_x64.exe>`__
+The Windows client can be downloaded from `this link <https://s3-us-west-2.amazonaws.com/aviatrix-download/AviatrixVPNClient/AVPNC_win_x64.exe>`__

 At the end of the installation, please install the TUN TAP driver if you haven't done so earlier.